 Following re-opening we have reviewed our booking restrictions and we still want to ensure everyone has an equal opportunity to access our leisure centres.
 You can now make 2 bookings per day per each individual activity or session you can book 2 sessions in each of the available activities per day but not 3 of the same activity in one day.
 We will continue to monitor usage in our activities and we will challenge no shows and late or multiple cancellations.
 Further reviews on booking restrictions and capacities will be undertaken on a weekly basis.

 For the time being, gym sessions will last for 1 hour.
-Swim sessions will last a maximum of 45 minutes and toning sessions a maximum of 40 minutes
+Swim sessions and group fitness classes will last a maximum of 45 minutes and toning sessions a maximum of 40 minutes

 Can I book if I’m not a member?